atharvasalehittal/MIPVerify/README.md

       print(v.name, "=", v.varValue)

-The algorithm follows the steps as explained in the above illustration.
+The algorithm follows the steps as explained in the example illustration.